mozilla/addons-server/docs/topics/install/docker.rst

 ``make initialize`` causes the elasticsearch container to go down.
 Running ``docker-compose ps`` shows ``Exited (137)`` against it.

-Update default settings in Docker Desktop - we suggest increasing RAM limit to at least 4 GB in the Resources/Advanced section and click on “Apply and Restart".
+Update default settings in Docker Desktop - we suggest increasing RAM limit to at least 4 GB in the Resources/Advanced section and click on "Apply and Restart".

 Port collisions (nginx container fails to start)